 Accommodation

-There is not a thing to worry about because Kibale national park is dotted with a number of accommodation facilities ranging from luxury and lavish lodges and hotels to budget and standard bandas and campsite.
+There is not a thing to worry about because the park is dotted with a number of accommodation facilities ranging from luxury and lavish lodges and hotels to budget and standard bandas and campsite.
 Most of the accommodation facilities are found in the northern part of the national park.
 Other accommodation facilities are located in Fort portal town; it is the nearest big town to kibale national park, about 20km away.

 Around the Ndali Kasenda Crater Area, there are a number of lodging facilities.
 This is so because the craters provide beautiful relaxing scenery for tranquil accommodation facilities, for example, Ndali lodge, crater safari lodge, isunga lodge, Kyanninga lodge, Kibale forest lodge, chimps nest guest house among others.
 You can ask your travel agent to help you book for the best suiting accommodation in your travel budget or plan.